WHAT IS THE TIME-OF-FLIGHT PRINCIPLE? - THE BASICS

 TIME-OF-FLIGHT APPLICATIONS: TIME-OF-FLIGHT PRINCIPLE IN ACTION

-Time-of-Flight (ToF) cameras have proven a revolutionary concept in people counting applications worldwide.
-With the utmost precision guaranteed and unique considerations in place regarding personal privacy and data protection, ToF cameras enable people counting applications which offer superb insights into a variety of key business metrics, from periodic occupancy counting to space optimization.
+Time-of-Flight (ToF) sensors have proven a revolutionary concept in people counting applications worldwide.
+With the utmost precision guaranteed and unique considerations in place regarding personal privacy and data protection, ToF sensors enable people counting applications which offer superb insights into a variety of key business metrics, from periodic occupancy counting to space optimization.

 Continuously measure fill and stock levels of solid, powder or liquid materials using Terabee’s optical Time-of-Flight (ToF) technology – be it in silos, bins, tanks, stockpiles and more!
 Go for application-ready level monitoring products for quick installations and on-the-edge data computing.